edwardanderson/articular/docs/specification.md

 </details>

-Resources that share labels but are unique from eachother can be disambiguated by wrapping the label in double quotation marks.
+Resources that share labels but are unique from each other can be disambiguated by wrapping the label in double quotation marks.

 [testmark]:# (1.2.2.1.b. arrange)
 ```markdown